 Priority for service is given to youth experiencing life crisis or difficulty functioning due to:

 Being affected in some way by violence and/or abuse.

 A need for social skills training.

-Area youth are referred to the groups by participating agencies, area school personnel, Dane County Department of Human Services, neighborhood centers, health practitioners, and parents.
+Dane County youth are referred to FACE-Kids groups by school personnel, neighborhood center staff, participating agencies, Dane County Department of Human Services, health practitioners, and parents.